thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 ### D-Bus Enumeration

-**D-Bus** is an IPC mechanism initially designed to replace the software component communications systems used by the GNOME and KDE Linux desktop environments
+**D-Bus** is an IPC mechanism initially designed to replace the software component communications systems used by the GNOME and KDE Linux desktop environments.

-Each service is defined by the **objects** and **interfaces** that it exposes.
+Each service is defined by the **objects** and **interfaces** that it exposes.<br>
 We can think of objects as instances of classes in standard OOP languages.

 ```bash
 busctl list # List D-Bus interfaces